smith-security/oauth2-jwt-bearer/README.md

 made for a new token.

 The access token can be used as a bearer token in an `Authorization` header.
-See the specification for more details but it would be like:
+See the specification for more details but it would be something like:

 ```
 Authorization: Bearer ${ACCESS_TOKEN}